Cheethan/Homelab/README.md

 # Homelab

-This repository documents my journey of setting up a server, including guides and notes based on personal experience.
+This repository documents my journey of setting my first server, including guides and notes based on personal experience.
 It serves as a reference for the tools and steps I used throughout the process.

 ## Reason for Building It